PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Precision, constant-fold, layout, and high-rank passes share that pruning implementation so lineage events and unused-tensor removal have one owner.

+Synthetic input-boundary transpose elision lives in `passes/boundary_input_layout.py`.
+It only removes the adapter when public and internal tensor metadata agree and no axis-sensitive gather/slice consumer requires the boundary.
+Consumer indexing, transpose-permutation reads, and lineage-aware input replacement are canonical utilities in `core/model_ir_utils.py`; reporting, precision, and layout passes do not keep private copies.

 ## Dependency boundaries

 Default TFLite conversion and ONNX/TFLite accuracy checking must import neither